HoseinAzad/Transformer-based-SER/README.md

 Dimensional Representation is more elaborate and gives more information.
 But due to the lack of annotated audio data in a dimensional format, we used discrete classification approach in this project.

+## Model
+The model comprises two main parts: a pre-trained speech model based on transformer architecture to extract features, named [Hubert](https://arxiv.org/abs/2106.07447), and accepts a float array corresponding to the raw waveform of the speech signal.
+And a classifier head that takes Hubert output and contains two linear layers and a tanh activation function.

+Note that loading the Hubert is performed with the help of AutoModel class (from Huggingface ), and just by changing the model_checkpoint variable (in config.py ), you could use the other architectures like wave2vec, etc. (for more information, read this Huggingface [document](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModel)).

 ## Dataset
 We used the [ShEMO](https://arxiv.org/abs/1906.01155) (Sharif Emotional Speech Database) to train and evaluate the model.
 The database includes 3000 semi-natural utterances, equivalent to 3 hours and 25 minutes of speech data extracted from online radio plays.